 All gatherings take place in church from 3:30 to 4:30pm and we encourage you to stay with us for 5:00pm Mass immediately following.

-On the third Sunday of every month during the 9:30am Mass we offer Sunday School for children age 3-6.
+On the fourth Sunday of every month during the 9:30am Mass we offer Sunday School for children age 3-6.
 Parents are invited to enter the school through the Ahearn Activity Center (gym) doors before going to 9:30 Mass.
 Our helpers will guide you to room 12, where you may drop off and retrieve your child immediately following Mass.
 The activity center entrance is directly across the street from the church, facing Oketo Avenue, and is identified as door #5.

 We spread the Gospel message to our youngest worshipers in a comprehensive way through age-appropriate stories, discussion, and hands-on activities.